lukso-network/docs/docs/standards/generic-standards/lsp17-contract-extension.md

 Once a contract is deployed on the blockchain, it is not possible to modify the contract to add new native functions or change the behavior of existing ones.
 This can be a limitation for smart contracts, particularly those that may need to adapt to new use cases and standards over time.

-What is required is a method to extend the functionalities of a smart contract even after it has been deployed, allowing it to continue to support new capabilities over time.
+What is required is a method to extend the functionalities of a smart contract even after it has been deployed, allowing it to continue to support new features over time.

 A possible solution to this problem is to establish a system of extensions that can be added to a smart contract, enabling it to **acquire new functionalities** without the need for redeployment.